Mt-Lampert/02_-_Weather_App__react/README.md

     0. Then we write specs to describe components, events and states.
     0. Then we write tests before we write implementation code,
     0. Then we write basic code to satisfy our tests,
-    0. Then we introduce and helpers to improve code and functionality without breaking the tests,
+    0. Then we introduce tools, packages and helpers to improve code and functionality without breaking the tests,
     0. Then we format and beautify the project -- ___after___ we know for sure that everything works.

 2. We care about our vision and our features, not about our tools.
 Tools and frameworks help us to implement features in a better way.
 That's the only value they have.